Tony-the-best/blooket-gui/README.md

 - 🧠 **Idea & Development:** 05konz,X-gui client,minecraft2 and zobro

 Special thanks to responsible users.
-Also thanks again to X-gui client, he had explain the issue of not having full credits without him my respotory might have been taken down.
+Also thanks again to X-gui client, he had explain the issue of not having full credits without him my repo might have been taken down.

 © 2025 Tony-the-best.
 All rights reserved.